Species II: Production

 The nature of the alien species is explored to a slightly greater extent in the second film.
-A professor claims that they originated in the Large Magellanic Cloud (also called the Magellanic Galaxy), due to it apparently being the only other place carbon-based life forms have been discovered.
+Scientist and professor Dr. Herman Cromwell (Peter Boyle) claims that they originated in the Large Magellanic Cloud (also called the Magellanic Galaxy), due to it apparently being the only other place carbon-based life forms have been discovered.
 It is also stipulated that they were a "cancerous" race that visited Mars millions of years ago and annihilated all life on its surface (which is described in the film as being Earth-like at that time) before leaving a remnant of their own DNA in its soil.
 This DNA was intended to be picked up by other visitors so that their species could continue to infect other inhabited planets.

-The Species basically appear to be bipedal (humanoid) forms.
-Unlike other aliens in the Species series, however, Patrick Ross has two types of alien forms: mating form and combat form.
-Patrick's alien form for copulation is bipedal, humanoid, and male version of Eve's, while Patrick's alien form for combat (so-called 'Fighting Patrick') is quadrupedal, bigger, and more 'brutish' in appearance than Eve.
+The aliens basically appear to be bipedal (humanoid) forms.
+Unlike other aliens in the Species series, however, Patrick Ross (Justin Lazard) has two types of alien forms: mating form and combat form.
+Patrick's alien form for copulation is bipedal, humanoid, and male version of Eve's, while Patrick's alien form for combat (so-called "Fighting Patrick") is quadrupedal, bigger, and more "brutish" in appearance than Eve.
 His second stage appearance is also similar to the Xenomorphs of the Alien films; both were designed with input from H. R. Giger.